xingstar97/Harvard_CS109/cs109a_hw2_web.md

 r2_raw = r2_score(y_test, results_sm.predict(X_test))
 r2_clean = r2_score(y_test, results_sm_clean.predict(X_test))

-print("OutlierOLSModel R-squared: %f" % r2_raw)
+print("OutlierOLSModel R-squared: {:.3f}".format(r2_raw))
-print("OutlierFreeSimpleModel R-squared: %f" % r2_clean)
+print("OutlierFreeSimpleModel R-squared: {:.3f}".format(r2_clean))
 ```

-    OutlierOLSModel R-squared: 0.340857
+    OutlierOLSModel R-squared: 0.341
-    OutlierFreeSimpleModel R-squared: 0.452957
+    OutlierFreeSimpleModel R-squared: 0.453

 Conclusion: OutlierFreeSimpleModel is better than OutlierOLSModel.

-**4.7 One potential problem with the brute force outlier detection approach in 4.3 and the heuristic algorithm you constructed 4.4 is that they assume prior knowledge of the number of outliers. **
+**4.7**.
+One potential problem with the brute force outlier detection approach in 4.3 and the heuristic algorithm you constructed 4.4 is that they assume prior knowledge of the number of outliers.
+In general you can't expect to know ahead of time the number of outliers in your dataset.
+Alter the algorithm you constructed in 4.4 to create a more general heuristic (i.e. one which doesn't presuppose the number of outliers) for finding outliers in your dataset.
+Store your algorithm in the function `find_outliers_general`.
+It should take the parameters `dataset_x` and `dataset_y` representing your features and response variable values (make sure your response variable is stored as a numpy column vector).
+It can take additional parameters as long as they have default values set.
+The return value should be the list `outlier_indices` representing the indices of the outliers in the original datasets you passed in (in the order of 'severity').
+Remove the outliers that your algorithm identified, use `statsmodels` to create a Linear Regression model on the remaining training set data, and store your model in the variable `OutlierFreeGeneralModel`.